-For our textbook we use Latin to GCSE II and Essential GCSE Latin (J. Taylor).
+For our textbook we continue with the Cambridge Latin course, Books 4 and 5 and Essential GCSE Latin (J. Taylor).
 The emphasis during this two-year course is on the literature.
 We read two set books, a poetry text and a prose text, beginning in the summer term of Year 10.
 It is exciting for students to realise that they have the understanding and critical ability to discuss Latin as they do English literature.
 They will also begin to make cultural connections past and present, historical and literary, and discussions can be far-ranging in subject matter and moral depth.